AdaCore/gnatstudio/docs/users_guide/debugging.rst

 When the debugger is active, the contextual menu of the source window contains a :menuselection:`Debug` submenu providing the entries below.
 These entries are dynamic and apply to the entity under the pointer (depending on the current language).
-In addition, if you've made a selection in the editor, the text of the selection is used instead.
+In addition, if you have made a selection in the editor, the text of the selection is used instead.
 This allows you to easily display complex expressions (for example, you can add comments to your code with expressions you want to display in the